lz2510/Tech/Network/http.md

 Any status code in the 500-599 range generally means that the HTTP request looked valid and all other conditions passed (authorized, not forbidden, etc), but that something has caused an error on the server.
 By far, the most common is the generic 500 status message meaning no other more-specific error message could be presented.
 Other common codes in this range are 504 for timeouts and 503 for a temporary outage.

 200 GET successfully
 201 POST successfully
+200 PATCH successfully
 200 PUT successfully
 400 validation failed
 500 application error

 https://stackoverflow.com/questions/1860645/create-request-with-post-which-response-codes-200-or-201-and-content